SoftwareBrothers/adminjs-dev/README.md

 ## License

-AdminBro is Copyright © 2019 SoftwareBrothers.co.
+AdminJS is Copyright © 2021 SoftwareBrothers.co.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.

 ## About SoftwareBrothers.co